 Welcome to sunny Tucson and the University of Arizona Anesthesiology residency program.
-Our program has a history of graduating strong residents who are well prepared and qualified to provide excellent care for complicated patients in any setting.
-Our graduates have secured positions in a variety of competitive fellowships including cardiothoracic, chronic pain, critical care, obstetrics, pediatric, and regional anesthesia.
+Our program has a history of graduating strong residents who are well-prepared to provide excellent care for complicated patients in any setting.
+Our recent graduates have secured positions in a variety of competitive fellowships including critical care, cardiothoracic, chronic pain, and pediatric anesthesia.
 University of Arizona graduates are represented in both academic and private practice groups across the country.

 The University of Arizona / Banner University Medical Center (BUMC) is the busiest Level-1 trauma center in Southern Arizona with trauma services in acute care surgery, neurosurgery, and orthopedics.
 We have a robust otolaryngology department, exposing our residents to complex airways and ENT pathologies.
 Our hospital is also a major transplant center, with active liver, lung, heart, kidney, and pancreas transplant programs.
 As one of the first centers to use a total artificial heart as a bridge to cardiac transplant, we have an active program for mechanical assist devices and ECMO.
 Our neurosurgical cases include a wide variety of intracranial procedures, endovascular surgical neuroradiology, as well as complex spine surgery.